INM-6/nnmt/README.md

 ## Test Design

-Many test classes define the tested function as `staticmethod` because the function itself is not tightly related to class, but we still want to attach it to the class for later reference.
+Many test classes define the tested function as `staticmethod`, because the function itself is not tightly related to class, but we still want to attach it to the class for later reference.
 This allows calling function as an 'unbound function', without passing the instance to the function:
  `self.func()` = `func()` != `func(self)`.